sullivancolin/hexpy/docs/docs/crimson_api_docs.md

 ##### Parameters
 * `documentType` - The id of the document type to delete
 	- Type: long
 	- Required = True
-* `removeResults` - If true, removes the results associated with the documentType
-	- Type: boolean
-	- Required = True

 ##### Response